common name: wheel bug

 - patulus (Walker)

 The wheel bug occurs throughout Florida.
-It has been reported from Rhode Island westward through Iowa and Nebraska to California, and southward to Texas and Florida.
+It has been reported from Rhode Island west to California, and south to Texas and Florida.
 Blatchley (1926) included Mexico and Guatemala in its range.
 Wygodzinsky (1949) recognized four species of Arilus in this New World genus, but only cristatus occurs in the United States.

 Adult: The wheel bug adult usually measures from 1 to 1.25 inches long.
-This assassin bug is a dark robust, grotesque creature having long legs and antennae, stout beak, large eyes on a slim head, and a prominent thoracic, semicircular crest suggesting a cogwheel or chicken's comb.
+This assassin bug is a dark, robust, grotesque creature with long legs and antennae, a stout beak, large eyes on a slim head, and a prominent thoracic, semicircular crest that resembles a cogwheel or chicken's comb.
 This is the only insect species in the United States with such a crest.
 The number of teeth (tubercles) in the crest varies from eight to 12.
-Females are longer and wider than males, with the abdominal margins being more widely exposed in the females.
-A very fine yellowish pubescence is present over most of the body, except the elytral membrane which produces bronze-colored reflections.
-The overall color is mostly dark brown.
+Females are larger than males, with the abdominal margins being more widely exposed in the females.
+A very fine yellowish pubescence is present over most of the body, except the elytral membrane which is iridescent bronze.
+The overall color is dark brown.
 Variable amounts of tiny white patches or granules are scattered throughout the pubescence.

 Figure 2.
 Adult wheel bugs, Arilus cristatus (Linnaeus).
 Photograph by Lyle J. Buss, University of Florida.

 Figure 3.
 Close-up of head, pronotum and "wheel" of the wheel bug, Arilus cristatus (Linnaeus).
 Photograph by Division of Plant Industry.

-Nymph: Nymphs have been described in detail by Readio (1927).
+Nymphs: Nymphs have been described in detail by Readio (1927).
 Smaller nymphs are bright red with black marks.
-The last instar nymph is darker.
-The "wheel" or crest is lacking on nymphs.
+The last instar nymphs are darker.
+Nymphs lack the "wheel" or crest.
 To determine if a nymph is Arilus, consult Fracker and Usinger (1949).